baloo42/crd-generator-maven-plugin-docs-draft/crd-generator-maven-plugin.md

 ![](collector-extended-scan-scope.drawio.svg)

 1. The collector tries to find an existing jandex index (1a) in the project.
 If it doesn't exist (1b), a new index will be created which includes the project classes.
-2. The collector tries to find an existing jandex index (2a) in the dependency.
+2. The collector tries to find an existing jandex index (2a) in the dependency (Jar Archive 2).
 If it doesn't exist (2b), a new index will be created which includes classes of the dependency.
 3. Both, existing and created indices, are added to the in-memory index of the collector.
-4. In the last step, the collector looks up Custom Resource classes in the internal index.
+4. The collector looks up Custom Resource classes in the internal index.
 5. Note that Custom Resource classes of other dependencies are ignored, because they are not included in the _scan scope_.